Tanmoy-Rath/misc/R/UDEMY/strings.md

 <hr>

 ### gsub()
 gsub() can work on a vector of strings or just a single string (e.g. a paragraph).
 It replaces the pattern strings found with the replacement string.
 Return result type is same as the input vector type.
+Unmatched strings in input vector are returned as it is.

 ```R
 > gsub("my", "**--**", parts, ignore.case=TRUE)